Two Alternative Therapies YOU Can Do

 Both are easy to learn, but they do require you put in at least a day’s effort in a class taught by a certified TTouch practitioner or Reiki Master/Teacher.

 TTouch – In a single day you can take a class, often with your pet, and start to immediately reap the benefits.
-In the classes I’ve participated in, students are taught the different types of body work and given the opportunity to practice hands on.
+Classes teach students the different types of body work.

 Reiki – A day or perhaps a weekend-long class will set you on the path.
-Class participants are given an ‘attunement’ by the Reiki Master/Teacher which opens them to the Reiki.
-Students are also taught basic hand positions to facilitate the flow of energy.
+Students are taught basic hand positions to facilitate the flow of energy.

 I recommend in-person training whenever feasible.
 The ability to get immediate feedback from an experienced practitioner is priceless.
 However, if online is your only option, then by all means go for it!